Migrating from Text Editors

 Right gutter, on the right side of the editor.
-PyCharm constantly monitors the quality of your code and always shows the results of its code inspections in the right gutter: errors, warnings, etc. The indicator in the top right-hand corner shows the overall status of code inspections for the entire file.
+PyCharm constantly monitors the quality of your code and always shows the results of its code inspections in the right gutter: errors, warnings, and so on.
+The indicator in the top right-hand corner shows the overall status of code inspections for the entire file.

-Tool windows are specialized windows attached to the bottom and sides of the workspace and provide access to typical tasks such as project management, source code search and navigation, integration with version control systems, etc.
+Tool windows are specialized windows attached to the bottom and sides of the workspace and provide access to typical tasks such as project management, source code search and navigation, integration with version control systems, and so on.

-The status bar indicates the status of your project and the entire IDE, and shows various warnings and information messages like file encoding, line separator, inspection profile, etc.
+The status bar indicates the status of your project and the entire IDE, and shows various warnings and information messages like file encoding, line separator, inspection profile, and so on.

 Still too much?
 If you are transitioning from a text editor and want the spartan look, PyCharm has several solutions: